Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-remote-access/03-tailscale.md

 1. Sign up for an account at [Tailscale](https://tailscale.com/).
 The free account is fine for now.
 2. Once signed up and logged in, visit the [Tailscale admin](https://login.tailscale.com/admin/machines).
 3. Install [Tailscale on your computer](https://tailscale.com/download).
 4. [SSH into your leader Pioreactor](/user-guide/accessing-raspberry-pi).
 Install Tailscale for Raspberry Pi with the following: `curl -fsSL https://tailscale.com/install.sh | sh`.
+You don't need to install anything on the workers.
 5. Back in your [Tailscale admin](https://login.tailscale.com/admin/machines), you should see two machines: your computer and the leader Pioreactor.
 6. You should still be able to access `http://pioreactor.local` without any problems.
 7. Now, when you leave the local network, and if you have internet access, you can turn your VPN on and still access `http://pioreactor.local`.
 Troubleshooting: try `http://<hostname>.local`, too.
 8. You can use the Tailscale admin to add users to your VPN, too.

-#### Remote Pioreactor workers

-Interested in a distributed Pioreactor cluster?
-The idea is the same: for each worker, SSH into it and install the Tailscale program.
-These workers will appear in your _Machine_ list if successful.
-It should be possible now for your leader Piroeactor to add them to your cluster.